AZaviruha/anki-codediffer/README.md

 ## TODO

-1. Allow to override sample's language by car'ds field `Lang`.
-2. Research how to add any of [Ace](https://ace.c9.io/)'s languages/themes on the fly.
+1. Research how to add any of [Ace](https://ace.c9.io/)'s languages/themes on the fly.

 # Used libraries and resources